hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-packages-docker.md

 ### Corda Network

 The Corda network code lies in the `tests/network-setups/corda` folder.
-You can launch a network consisting of one node (`PartyA`) and one notary.
-This network uses `samples/corda/corda-simple-application` which maintains a state of type `SimpleState`, which is a set of key-value pairs (of strings).
+You can launch two corda networks (`Corda_Network` and `Corda_Network2`).
+This networks use `samples/corda/corda-simple-application` by default, which maintains a state of type `SimpleState`, which is a set of key-value pairs (of strings).
 Following steps will build above cordapp and a corda-client as well in `samples/corda/client`.

 #### Running with Interoperation Cordapp from Github Packages